thielicious/unPOSTer/README.md

 Then instantiate and embed it at the top of your PHP page.

 ##USAGE
-Create an object and simply adjust it as you like:
+Create an object and simply adjust it as you like:<br>
 <code>
 	require_once "unPOSTer.class.php";
 	$unpost = new unPOSTer();
 	$unpost->active(1);
 	$unpost->unPOST();